-Chelle lost a huge amount of weight but was left with about 7kgs of excess skin that she says had nowhere to go and was like an apron over her front.
-She had a lower body lift with Dr Mark Magnusson and is thrilled with her results.
-She looks absolutely amazing and she shares her before and after photos with us.
+Chelle lost a huge amount of weight but was left with about 7kgs of excess skin that she says had nowhere to go and was like an apron over her front and she had a lower body lift with Dr Mark Magnusson.
+Thrilled with her results, she looks absolutely amazing and she shares her before and after photos with us.

 Trish: Hello podcasters.
 I’m here today with the lovely Chelle, and Chelle just recently … I stumbled across Chelle on, I think it was Instagram or Facebook.
 I can’t remember, and she was showing … actually probably in our group first, and anyway, she was showing off her before and after photos that she’s had a lower body lift with Dr Mark Magnusson at Toowoomba Plastic Surgery.
 And she was more than happy to share her story so I’m really excited to have a chat with her today.
 So welcome Chelle.

 Trish: I’m really good thank you.
 Hey, as I said before, how good are you looking?

 Chelle: I’m feeling fabulous.

 Trish: So tell me first of all, how old are you Chelle, if you don’t mind my asking?

 Chelle: 1966 finish, so 52.

 Trish: Okay.
 Okay.
 Awesome.
 So you’re just a little bit younger than me, but we won’t tell anyone.
 So tell me about your journey.
 First of all, what happened?
 Why did you have to have surgery?
 What made you decide to have surgery and tell us a bit about your life?
 What led you to where you were at?